Last updated on June 6th, 2021

 The Income Portfolio invests in SGD-denominated ETFs.
 This greatly reduces your foreign currency risks.

-Moreover, the companies that you invest in are really familiar.
+Moreover, the companies that you invest in should be familiar to you.
 Majority of them are based in Singapore.

 The Income Portfolio gives you a decent exposure to the Singapore market.
 Moreover, your portfolio is automatically managed by StashAway.
 If you want a fuss-free method of investing with lower risks, the Income Portfolio may just be for you.